asimondev/agraf/README.md

 This *README* describes the usage of AGRAF Python scripts to export performance data from Oracle database.
 The export is done into plain CSV and text files.
 During the export the tool uses SQL*Plus to select the data from AWR and some other views.
 You can find the list of all used data sources in the file agraf_contents.txt in the export output directory.

 You should specify **-a** option to export AWR HTML reports,  ADDM reports and SQL statements from AWR.
+This is the recommended approach.

 # Exporting the data. ##